twcook/s3model.github.io/userguide/docs/_sources/Glossary.rst.txt

 Glossary
 ========

+.. _ai:

+An area of computer science that deals with giving machines the ability to seem like they have human intelligence.
+Also, the power of a machine to copy intelligent human behavior.

+.. _compliance:

 .. _contextual:

 **Contextual** - Contextual means to view information as a whole- both the facts and where they came from.